Fairness Concepts for Indivisible Items with Externalities: Three Agents

 \begin{theorem} For three agents under No-Chore Assumption and binary valuations, there always exists an EF1 allocation which can be computed in polynomial time. \end{theorem}

-Due to space limitations, we give a high-level description of our algorithm here and present a detailed proof of Theorem~\ref{theorem:EF1} in the appendix.
+We give a high-level description of our algorithm here and present a detailed proof of Theorem~\ref{theorem:EF1} in Appendix~\ref{app:three-no-chore}.
 The key idea is that given any instance, we iteratively apply some reduction rules that assign one item, one pair, or three items to some agents in an EF or EF1 manner.
 We show that any instance can be reduced to a certain number of cases where each case consists of a small number of items (no more than $12$).
-Then we wrote a program to verify that for each case there always exists an EF1 allocation by exhaustive search.
+We then wrote a program to verify that for each case there always exists an EF1 allocation by exhaustive search.

-We next describe two simple reduction rules for illustration.
-Given an item $a \in A$, we can create a $3$-by-$3$ matrix to represent each agent $i$'s valuation function $V_i(\cdot, a)$, where the $i$th row corresponds to the values agent $i$ receives when item $a$ is assigned to each agent. \begin{itemize} \item Assign an item $a$ to some agent $i$ if it does not incur envy from any agent towards $i$.
-For instance, if we have an item with the following matrix, then we can assign it to agent $1$ without incurring envy from any agent.
+For the sake of illustration, we next describe two simple reduction rules.
+Given an item $a \in A$, we can create a $3$-by-$3$ matrix to represent each agent $i$'s valuation function $V_i(\cdot, a)$, where the $i$th row corresponds to the values that agent $i$ receives when item $a$ is assigned to each agent. \begin{itemize} \item Assign an item $a$ to some agent $i$ if it does not generate envy from any agent towards $i$.
+For instance, if we have an item with the following matrix, then we can assign it to agent $1$ without generating envy from any other agent.

-\item Suppose that item $a$ will not incur envy from agent $i$ if it is assigned to any other agent.
-Then we can leave this item aside until we cannot apply any reduction rules and then consider assigning item $a$ to the other two agents in an EF1 manner.
-A detailed description of this procedure is presented in the appendix.
-For instance, if we have an item with the following matrix, then assigning it to either agent $2$ or agent $3$ does not incur envy from agent $1$.
+\item Suppose that item $a$ will not generate envy from agent $i$ if it is assigned to any other agent.
+Then we can leave this item aside until we cannot apply any other reduction rules and then consider assigning item $a$ to the other two agents in an EF1 manner.
+For instance, if we have an item with the following matrix, then assigning it to either agent $2$ or agent $3$ does not generate envy from agent $1$.

 \end{itemize}